JeremyF-141592/CoEvolution/README.md

 As well as a structure for co-evolution built up in a test/learner fashion:
 * IPCA structure (De Jong, E. D. 2004)

 However, no algorithm was currently developped according to this structure.

+More details can be found in the "Algorithms" section of the wiki.

  # Dependencies